plone/plone.restapi-client/docs/actions/lock.md

 ## Update Lock

-This function can be used to update the lock on the content of the given path.

-- Function name: `updateLockMutation`
+### Mutation function

+Use the `updateLockMutation` function to get the mutation for updating a lock for a page.

+### Hook

+Use the `useUpdateLock` hook to update a lock for a page.

 ### Parameters